Dosage form: tablet, film coated

 Dosage Forms and Strengths

-Azithromycin 600 mg tablets (engraved on front with "G" and on back with "3080") are supplied as white, modified oval-shaped, film-coated tablets containing Azithromycin Dihydrate equivalent to 600 mg azithromycin.
-These are packaged in bottles of 30 tablets.
+Azithromycin tablets, USP 250 mg are supplied as white, oblong, biconvex, film-coated tablets containing Azithromycin Dihydrate, USP equivalent to 250 mg of azithromycin.
+Azithromycin tablets, USP 250 mg are debossed with “250” on one side.
+These are packaged in bottles and blister cards of 6 tablets.

 Azithromycin is contraindicated in patients with a history of cholestatic jaundice/hepatic dysfunction associated with prior use of azithromycin.

 Serious allergic reactions, including angioedema, anaphylaxis, and dermatologic reactions including Acute Generalized Exanthematous Pustulosis (AGEP), Stevens-Johnson syndrome, and toxic epidermal necrolysis have been reported in patients on azithromycin therapy. [see Contraindications ( 4.1)]

 Fatalities have been reported.
 Cases of Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) have also been reported.
 Despite initially successful symptomatic treatment of the allergic symptoms, when symptomatic therapy was discontinued, the allergic symptoms recurred soon thereafter in some patients without further azithromycin exposure.
 These patients required prolonged periods of observation and symptomatic treatment.
 The relationship of these episodes to the long tissue half-life of azithromycin and subsequent prolonged exposure to antigen is presently unknown.

 If an allergic reaction occurs, the drug should be discontinued and appropriate therapy should be instituted.
 Physicians should be aware that allergic symptoms may reappear when symptomatic therapy has been discontinued.